 Determining the link between data breaches and identity theft is challenging, primarily because identity theft victims often do not know how their personal information was obtained,” and identity theft is not always detectable by the individual victims, according to a report done for the FTC.
 Identity fraud is often but not necessarily the consequence of identity theft.
 Someone can steal or misappropriate personal information without then committing identity theft using the information about every person, such as when a major data breach occurs.
 A US Government Accountability Office study determined that “most breaches have not resulted in detected incidents of identity theft”.
 The report also warned that “the full extent is unknown”.
-A later unpublished study by Carnegie Mellon University noted that “Most often, the causes of identity theft is not known,” but reported that someone else concluded that “the probability of becoming a victim to identity theft as a result of a data breach is … around only 2%”.
+A later unpublished study by Carnegie Mellon University noted that “Most often, the causes of identity theft are not known,” but reported that someone else concluded that “the probability of becoming a victim to identity theft as a result of a data breach is … around only 2%”.

 Techniques for obtaining and exploiting personal information for identity theft Identity thieves typically obtain and exploit personally identifiable information about individuals, or various credentials they use to authenticate themselves, in order to impersonate them.
-Examples include:

 - Rummaging through rubbish for personal information (dumpster diving)